jkeohan/RPG/README.md

 ---
 To start run the_warrior.rb in your terminal.
 You will need to provide your name at the beginning.
+Don't worry about case sensitivity, we got that covered!

 Both you and Peach clan start with 10 health/hit points (hps).
 Some of the clan will be stronger so watch out!